Verifying Your Down Payment – What You Need to Know

 Do You Know About The First Time Home Buyers Tax Credit?

-General Tim Hill, MBA 18 Dec
+General 18 Dec

 Buying your first home is often the largest financial commitment you will have made and just coming up with the down payment is a difficult task for many!
 Then there are the legal fees, property transfer fees, disbursements and all those other costs that can really add up, creating a huge dent in your finances!